apptools-lab/AppWorks/.github/CONTRIBUTING.md

 - Make sure includes following changes:
   - Update extension or package `version` of package.json
   - Update `CHANGLOG.md` for extensions

-### Auto Publish

-- When your PR has been merged into `master`, changed packages and VS Code Extensions will be auto published.
-- When your PR has been merged into `beta`, changed packages will be auto published their beta versions.

 ## Issue Reporting Guidelines